iskrov/kotori/docs/technical/README.md

 # Technical Documentation

-This directory contains technical documentation for the Vibes application, including architecture, implementation details, and troubleshooting guides.
+This directory contains technical documentation for the Kotori application, including architecture, implementation details, and troubleshooting guides.

 ## Authentication